AndroidPillars/React-Native/CHAPTER-2.md

 - Alternative widgets to Button

-# Layout Systems
+## Layout Systems

+- There are three different systems or properties that we are going to use to control how   elements are displayed and react.

-# Box Object Model
+## Box Object Model

 - Properties like Border, Margin, Padding and the Width and Height of some element.
-We use this to affect the positioning of single element.
+- We use this to affect the positioning of single element.
 - Content -> Padding -> Border -> Margin
 - Height  -> paddingTop -> borderTopWidth -> marginTop
 - For Parent -> alignItems, justifyContent and flexDirection
 - Short Cuts -> margin, marginVertical, marginHorizontal, padding, paddingVertical,         paddingHorizontal and borderWidth

 # Flex Box

 - The Flex Box system is considered from how we layout some number of child elements that   has own number of common parent.
-We use this to position mulitple elements with a common parent.
+- We use this to position mulitple elements with a common parent.
 - For Child -> flex, alignSelf

 # Position

 - How to position a element inside of a child.
-One single child inside of a parent.
-We use this to override Box object model + Flex Box
+- One single child inside of a parent we use this to override Box object model + Flex Box.

 # Layout  Systems